Research Article

 Introduction

-Maxicuma, a curcumin composition made by using proprietary LIMAN technology which involves encapsulation with plant derived lipid matrix, with 40% curcuminoids concentration, is compared with Micronized Curcumin extract 95% for oral absorption and bioavailability.
-The study was conducted on 14 human subjects under fasting condition with 3 capsules of 500mg of Maxicuma and 3 x500mg of Curcumin extract 95%-Micronized.
-The free Curcuminoids levels as well as their metabolites are measured in blood plasma with and without glucuronidase/sulfatase hydrolysis.
-Upon dose correction, the study shows a curcuminoids relative bioavailability of 678.32% for Maxicuma as compared to Micronized Curcumin.
-Free Curcumin in plasma obtained from Maxicuma supplementation is found to be 172 times more than that of Standard Curcumin as reported in the literature [17].
 Curcumin, yellow colored pigment present in turmeric, is proven to be beneficial in wide range of therapeutic areas.
-Curcumin is found to be effective in many health benefits including anti-inflammatory [1,6] and antioxidant effects, cancer protective properties (chemoprevention) [3-5] anti-bacterial, anti-viral and anti-fungal properties [1,2], liver [4] and kidney protection [7], cognitive properties [8], and having antidepressant [9], antidiabetic [10] and immune modulating properties [11].
+Curcumin is found to be effective in many health benefits including antiinflammatory [1,2] and antioxidant effects, cancer protective properties (chemoprevention) [3,4,5] anti-bacterial, anti-viral and anti-fungal properties [1,6], liver [4] and kidney protection [7], cognitive properties [8], and having antidepressant [9], antidiabetic [10] and immune modulating properties [11].
 While it has demonstrated potent health benefits in in-Vitro tests, one needs to administer much larger dose, such as 2-8gms/day to achieve any measurable health benefits upon oral administration.
 Main reason for the requirement of such large dose is its poor bioavailability, instability in gastrointestinal tract and quick, extensive metabolism in the intestine as well as liver to form inactive metabolites.
+There are number of research papers which suggest that the free or unmetabolized form of Curcumin is much more effective than the conjugated glucuronide or sulphate metabolite.
+The free form of Curcumin is found to be biologically active molecule, whereas in the conjugated forms or metabolites have little or no biological activity [12, 13].

 Maxicuma is a 40% Curcumin composition made with natural excipients.
 In the current study, free Curcumin content is measured along with Curcumin metabolites in the plasma with and without use of glucuronidase/sulphatase enzymes.
 The plasma concentrations of Maxicuma composition is compared with reference Micronized Curcumin, which is micronized by passing through 80 mesh.
 Previously, Maxicuma has been subjected to pharmacokinetic evaluation in Wistar rats in comparison with Standard Curcumin 95%.
-This study revealed Tmax for Maxicuma was 1h with a highest concentration of 17.85 ng/mL and AUC of 623.8 ng.hr/L; similarly the 95% Curcuminoids estimation revealed that the Tmax was at 1h with Cmax of 4.18 and lesser AUC of 208.8 ng.hr/L. The % relative bioavailability of free Curcumin of Maxicuma was 298.75 % which that of reference micronized curcumin 95%.
+This (unpublished) study revealed Tmax for Maxicuma was 1h with a highest concentration of 17.85 ng/ mL and AUC of 623.8 ng.hr/L; similarly the 95 % Curcuminoids estimation revealed that the Tmax was at 1h with Cmax of 4.18 and lesser AUC of 208.8 ng.hr/L. The % relative bioavailability of free Curcumin of Maxicuma was 298.75 % which that of reference micronized curcumin 95%.
 In addition, Maxicuma was also evaluated for the single dose oral toxicity study in rats and mice after oral administration.
 There was no abnormality and gross lesions were present in any of the mice and rats with highest dose of 2000 mg/kg.
 NOAEL of Maxicuma was also deciphered at 440 mg/kg and 220 mg/kgb.wt. in rats and rabbits repeated dose 28 days toxicity study respectively.

 Methods